How to file an advance notice and deposit a one-off guarantee

 The guarantee is not necessary if you receive, import or dispatch products that are subject to national excise duties.
 These include soft drinks, beverage containers and certain tobacco products.

 In most cases, MyTax calculates the guarantee amount automatically.
 If you file the advance notice on paper, calculate the amount required as the guarantee and enter the sum on the paper form in euros.
 The amount of the guarantee is equal to the amount of the excise duty that is to be paid on the product.
-You can check the duty amounts in the tax rate tables for excise duties (available in Finnish and Swedish, link to Finnish).
+You can check the duty amounts in the tax rate tables for excise duties.

 However, for some products the guarantee is determined by the purpose of use (e.g. xylene).
 The Tax Administration processes these notices separately.
 You will receive a notification on the amount of the guarantee later in MyTax.
 This notification will also be sent to you by post.
 If you have chosen to use Suomi.fi messages instead of receiving paper mail from the Tax Administration, you will only receive the notification in MyTax.